How Often Do You Drink? The Difference Between Casual Drinker and Alcohol Abusers

 - Prioritizing drinking over other responsibilities such as work and family

 - Experiencing withdrawal symptoms such as nausea, sweating or anxiety

 - Drinking in spite of negative consequences such as poor performance at work or conflict in relationships

 - Inability to control the amount of alcohol consumed

 Someone is an alcohol abuser when their drinking behavior has lasting effects on their emotions and their ability to function well in their daily life.
 A casual drinker will see almost no impact from the amount of alcohol they drink.
 They can still succeed at work, maintain their relationships and avoid alcohol or cut back when they need to.

 What makes someone addicted to a substance is their inability to moderate their behavior in regards to its consumption.
 They might go to a party thinking that they don’t want to drink and end up having four or five drinks.
 An alcoholic will also feel a lot of guilt about their drinking and try to cover it up by lying or hiding their behavior.

-If you think that your drinking is no longer casual and has become a problem then talk to a loved one or find a treatment center as soon as possible.
+If you think that your drinking is no longer casual and has become a problem and can be qualified amongst the alcohol abusers, then talk to a loved one or find a treatment center as soon as possible.